danfuzz/samizdat/doc/library-guide/Value.md

 It returns `0` if it sameness and returns void if not.

-**Note:** This is the generic function which underlies the implementation of all cross-type ordering functions.
+**Note:** This is the generic function which underlies the implementation of all cross-class ordering functions.

 <br><br>